13 Lucky Steps to Successful Home Buying

 - Your solicitor/lawyer MUST review all contracts BEFORE YOU SIGN ANYTHING

-- If negotiating an offer or tender: the Vendor (seller) may respond with a counteroffer – back and forth
+- If negotiating an offer or tender: the Vendor (seller) may respond with a counteroffer – expect some back and forth

-- Your solicitor/lawyer negotiates the final price and terms, settlement date, terms, etc.
+- Your solicitor & agent will negotiate the final price and terms, settlement date, terms, with the Vendor

-- Speak with your lawyer about other conditions/terms and due diligence time frames:
+- Speak with your lawyer about other conditions/terms and due diligence time frames you prefer: